riptl/binaryninja-ebpf/README.md

 Author: **[terorie](https://github.com/terorie)**

-This BN plugin implements a Capstone-powered disassembler and lifter for the eBPF architecture and its Solana derivatives.
+This BN plugin implements a Capstone-powered disassembler and lifter for the Solana derivatives bytecode format.

+Kernel eBPF support is WIP.

 ## Dependencies